hyperjumptech/grule-rule-engine/docs/Function_en.md

 ### Retract(ruleName string)

-`Retract` will retract the specified rule from next cycle evaluation.
-If a rule is retracted, its `when` scope will not be evaluated.
-When the rule engine execute again, all the retracted status of all rules will be restored.
+`Retract` will remove the specified rule from the next cycle evaluation.
+If a rule is retracted its `when` scope will not be evaluated on the next immediate cycle after the call to `Retract`.
+Before the following cycle, all retracted rules will be restored.

 #### Arguments